fbpx

 Blands – The Debranding Of Brands

 In recent years, a design trend has emerged that has seen the pairing back of brand logos, a reductionist approach to logos, and in many ways brands, where elements of a brand or logo have been removed.
 Debranding, a concept brought to the fore by the work of writer & brand strategist Ben Schott, sees certain features, icons, and detail removed from logos.
 While logos are only one aspect of branding in their purest form, they are the most visible asset and highest reach of any brand and thus play an important role.
+Below are some examples of logos before and after they went through their debranding.

 Why have brands debranded?